aio-libs/aiohttp/docs/third_party.rst

   An aiohttp middleware for reporting errors to Sentry.
 Python 3.5+ is required.

 - `aiohttp-datadog <https://github.com/underyx/aiohttp-datadog>`_
-  An aiohttp middleware for reporting metrics to Datadog.
+  An aiohttp middleware for reporting metrics to DataDog.
 Python 3.5+ is required.

 - `async-v20 <https://github.com/jamespeterschinner/async_v20>`_
   Asynchronous FOREX client for OANDA's v20 API.
 Python 3.6+